joycesim/joycesim.github.io/GroupVision/index.md

 We have done CV review, tutorials for illustrator, making a poster, paraview etc.
 These typically last 1-1.5 hrs.
 When we have new people or guests, be prepared to give your elevator pitch on who you are and what research you are working on.
+We sometimes organize writing and/or coding sessions (typically two hours in the geophysics lab) where the group comes together and state what they want to achieve during that session and go on to do it.
+This is a good space to ask for help debugging and have someone look over a draft etc.

 ### b)    Individual Meetings – how frequently